 The early growth sprigs on redbud stems are also used to spice meat, which is why you might have heard them referred to as “spicewood trees.”

 Other Edible Wild Spring Flowers?

 There are tons of varieties of wild, edible spring flowers, and we’ve only named three of our favorites here in the southeast US.
-What are your personal favorites?
+What are your favorite wild edible flowers?
 Leave a comment to let us know!